Don Lane: The Don Lane Show: 1975–1983

 Although The Don Lane Show featured major acts from around the world, it was also known for helping young local entertainers to establish themselves.
 John Farnham was featured on numerous occasions and attributes Lane to helping his career:

 He helped me over my nerves on being on live TV, he always had something positive to say and always gave me much-needed advice, which I still rely heavily on today.

 Uri Geller, Doris Stokes and broadcaster Kevin Arnett regularly appeared on The Don Lane Show discussing psychic and paranormal themes.
 On one occasion in 1980, the skeptic James Randi was a guest on the program.
 After Randi criticised one of the show's regulars, a heated exchange occurred at the end of the interview, which led to Lane saying, "we're going for a commercial break and you can piss off.
 We'll be back with Diana Trask".
 Lane then walked off the set, sweeping the props from the small table, to audience applause.
-The aftermath of the event led to a national apology for using profanity, which was televised on the Nine Network, but he stood by his behavior towards Randi.
+The aftermath of the event led to a national apology for using profanity, which was televised on the Nine Network, but he stood by his behaviour towards Randi.

 Due to new management at Channel 9 and its expensive budget, the show was cancelled despite still having strong ratings.
 During its time on air the show often gained a 30 per cent share of all viewers in the ratings.
-The Don Lane Show ended on 13 November 1983, Lane's 50th birthday.
+The Don Lane Show ended on November 13, 1983, Lane's 50th birthday.
 His final episode ran for two and a half hours and featured such stars as Billy Connolly, Phyllis Diller and David Bowie as well as musical appearances by John Farnham and Colleen Hewett.
 After tributes from Bert Newton and many guests, Lane ended his final show with an emotional performance of Peter Allen's "Once Before I Go".
 He then took a final bow with "The Don Lane Show" written in lights behind him and the screen faded to black.